 Dr Paul Webster

 Medieval History: especially kingship and royal religious expression in England and the so-called Angevin 'Empire' during the twelfth and thirteenth centuries.
 I am particularly interested in the piety of King John, a ruler generally viewed as an irreligious tyrant, but who in fact pursued a clear strategy designed to secure the salvation of his soul.
-I am currently working on a book developing this research, and co-editing a volume of studies of the impact of the cult of St Thomas Becket in medieval England and Europe.
+In 2015, I published a book, King John and Religion, developing this research, and in 2016 I published a co-edited volume of studies of the impact of the cult of St Thomas Becket in medieval England and Europe.

 King John and Religion